 Image courtesy of CA Digital, makers of the MEMOTAIN® Retainer

 But that’s where the comparisons stop, as these state of the art retainers are very new to market and use a digital design and planning process to tailor them to the precise needs of individual patients.
-Another claim to fame for the MEMOTAIN® retainer is they are much thinner than conventional lingual retainers.
+Another claim for the MEMOTAIN® retainer is they are much thinner than conventional lingual retainers.
 They are made with a special memory alloy that, according to the company’s website, cannot be bent any more once it is brought to shape.

 How Long You’ll Wear Your Invisalign Retainer After Treatment

 After you complete your Invisalign treatment, your teeth will be in their brand new positions, but they won’t stay that way unless you wear your retainers in accordance with the instructions from your provider.

 Many patients ask can retainers move teeth back to their original positions, and the answer is no. Retainers are designed to maintain your smile, and if you don’t wear them as prescribed they will shift out of alignment.
 This is why most orthodontists recommend you wear a retainer after Invisalign for 22 hours per day for four to six months after your treatment.
 After that, you’ll likely start to scale back to only at night.

 The reality for most patients is that night-time wearing of their retainer becomes a lifelong commitment.
 In fact, many people choose clear aligners to correct teeth that shifted back after childhood braces as a direct result of retainer non-compliance.
 After the investment of time and effort you just put into straightening your teeth, make sure you wear your Invisalign retainer exactly as prescribed so you keep that smile just the way you like it for the rest of your life!